All Episodes

 Okay.

-Uh in 1936, Luciano was taught was tried and convicted for uh compulsory prostitution and running a pro uh prostitution racket after years of against investigation by district attorney Thomas E. Dewey, who was sentenced to 30 years, 30, 50 years of prison.
+In 1936, Luciano was tried and convicted for compulsory prostitution and running a prostitution racket after years of investigation by District Attorney Thomas E. Dewey.

-But during World War II, an agreement was struck with the Department of the Navy through who them boys okay, aka Marilansky to provide naval intelligence.
+But during World War II, an agreement was struck with the Department of the Navy through who?

-If you guys want to know about them boys and their involvement where Mayor Lansky, uh Luciano and Naval Intelligence in 1946, for his alleged wartime cooperation, the sentence was commuted to the condition that he be deported to Italy.
+In 1946, for his alleged wartime cooperation, the sentence was commuted to the condition that he be deported to Italy.

-Okay, which is crazy in itself, okay.
+Which is crazy in itself, okay?

-The war was named after the Sicilian town of Casamalar Casamalari Castel Amare del Golfo, the birthplace of Maronzano, Maronzano's faction won and divided New York's crime families into the five families.
+The war was named after the Sicilian town of Castamillari, Castel Amare del Golfo, the birthplace of Maranzano.

-However, Maronzano was murdered in September 1931 on orders of Lucky Luciano, who established a power-sharing arrangement called the Commission, a group of mafia families of equal stature to avoid wars in the future.
+However, Maranzano was murdered in September 1931 on orders of Lucky Luciano, who established a power-sharing arrangement called the Commission, a group of mafia families of equal stature to avoid wars in the future.

-Now you guys are probably wondering what is the commission.
+Now, you guys are probably wondering, what is the commission?

-The purpose of the commission was to oversee all mafia activities in the United States and to serve to meet and to uh serve to mediate conflicts among families.
+The purpose of the commission was to oversee all mafia activities in the United States and to serve to meet and to serve to mediate conflicts among families.

 Throughout the history of the commission, the body has been involved in several incidents, including the Appalachian meeting in 1957, a plot to kill seven members of the commission in 1963, and the mafia commission trial in 1985.